November 04, 2020

 Finally, farmland is uncorrelated with public market securities like stocks and bonds, meaning that it adds significant diversify to a portfolio.
 Farmland’s scarcity value makes it an attractive option for those in search of a low-risk, high-returning investment.

 Are you maximizing your returns?
-If your bond investments are underperforming, consider investing in farmland.
+If your bond investments are underperforming, you might want to consider investing in farmland.